pietercolpaert/demo-paper-routable-tiles/content/implementation.md

 #### Hypermedia

-While in the geospatial world, standards such as WMS, WFS, ... seek for strict contracts between servers and agents, in the Linked Open Data world, hypermedia controls are used to express what building blocks are supported by the server.
+In the geospatial world, standards such as WMS and WFS, seek for strict contracts between servers and agents.
+While in the Linked Open Data world, hypermedia controls are used to express what building blocks are supported by the server.
 From every document, another document can be reached by interpreting the metadata.
 Intelligent agents crawl over this data in order to find answers to queries.